wp-plugins/ik-facebook/readme.txt

 = Urk!
 How to find my Album's ID for outputting a photo gallery? =

-OK, try this: looking at the following url, you want to grab the number that appears directly after "set=a." and before the next period - facebook.com/media/set/?set=a.**539627829386059**.148135.322657451083099&type=3
+OK, try this: looking at the following URL, you want to grab the number that appears directly after "set=a." and before the next period - facebook.com/media/set/?set=a.**539627829386059**.148135.322657451083099&type=3

 In this case, the Facebook Album ID is '539627829386059'.